 As you’re processing your list and deciding how long each task will take, apply the 2-Minute Rule.
 Productivity expert David Allen described the rule in his bestselling book Getting Things Done.
 If an action can be completed in two minutes or less, do it immediately instead of spending time organizing and reviewing it on your to do list.

-2. MITs (Most Important Tasks) method.
-Also known as the Ivy Lee method, this prioritization technique has you focus on three to six of your most important tasks each day.
+Also known as the Ivy Lee method, this smart prioritization technique has you focus on three to six of your most important tasks each day.
 You are still free to work on other tasks, but your primary focus should be on your MITs.

-Contact us today to learn more about how coAmplifi handles time management and time tracking for your team, and how our unique offerings compare with the other options currently on the market.
+Contact us today to learn more about how coAmplifi handles time prioritization, management, and time tracking for your team and how our unique strategy and offerings compare with the other options currently on the market.